Homebuyers in the 1980s Didn’t Have It as Good as We Thought

 What’s important to know, though, is that 2020 and 2021 were economic anomalies.
 And it wasn’t all roses, either.
 Ultra-low rates caused extreme over-bidding for homes, cash guarantees, and all sorts of shenanigans in the housing market.
 First-time buyers barely stood a chance.
 Using an FHA loan was off the table.
 At least with today’s higher rates, those who can afford a home face much less competition.

 The key is to look forward, not back.
-Sadly, Marty McFly's DeLorean can't actually time travel.
+Sadly, Marty McFly's DeLorean can't actually travel in time.
 Comparing today’s market conditions to those of 1987 or 2020 is dangerous.
 Yes, 1987 nominal home prices and payments seem attractive now.
 And 2020 mortgage rates seem like a dream.
 But there’s a very good chance that 2034 homebuyers will hassle you about how low home prices were back in 2024.

 The key is to start where you can.
 1987 and 2020 are gone.
 2025 is coming.
 Will you dwell in the past or lock in today’s opportunity?